Attorneys for family of man shot, killed by Dallas officer criticize arrest affidavit

 Now, he said, “we are being killed living while black when we are in our apartments.”

 Protesters gathered at police headquarters Monday night in Dallas, The Dallas Morning News reported.
 Several dozen blocked traffic as they marched about half a mile from the headquarters.
-Police fired pepper balls to help control the crowd at one point.
+Police used pepper-spray devices to help control the crowd at one point.

-Dallas County District Attorney Faith Johnson said the decision to allow Guyger to surrender somewhere other than Dallas County’s jail was made by the Texas Rangers, who are also investigating.
-She emphasized, though, that her office is conducting its own probe.

-“We are committed to making certain that we get to the bottom of (it),” Johnson said.

 Guyger’s blood was drawn at the scene to be tested for alcohol and drugs, Police Chief U. Renee Hall said, but authorities have not released results.